lucasdeassis/jefile/README.md

 Jefile is a file upload package for Java

-## Development
+## Development and Run

-To start your application in the dev profile, simply run:
+To build Jefile, simply run:

-    ./gradlew
+    ./gradlew build

+To start the SpringBoot API, build and execute the `.jar` file with:

+	java -jar build/libs/jefile-0.0.1-SNAPSHOT.jar

 ## Testing